Keksuccino/docs_fancymenu/docs/opengui-command.md

 ![copy_identifier](https://github.com/Keksuccino/FancyMenu/assets/35544624/dd6c53d9-d2bd-4810-be03-3741e326bd5a)

-Leave the `<target_player>` argument empty to open the GUI for your client or choose a player (or multiple players) to open the GUI for.
-Keep in mind that the other player needs to have FancyMenu installed on their client.
+Omit `[<target_players>]` to open the GUI for yourself, or use a player name or selector such as `@a` to open it for one or more players.
+Supplying the target argument requires permission level 2 (Game Master / OP level 2), even if it names yourself, and every target player needs FancyMenu installed on their client.

 This command will not work for every screen, especially mod screens.
 If the command fails to open a screen, it will show an error.
 There is not much you can do in that case, because then it's probably a screen that is too complex to get opened automatically by FancyMenu.